redu/untied/README.md

 end
 ```

 The watcher defined above will propagate Users instances when they are created or updated.
-The rules here are the sabe than ActiveRecord::Callbacks.

 ### Consumer